-Located at 2nd & Northampton Streets in Easton, this stone tavern was built by Jacob Bachmann and his wife at the corner of Fermor (now Second) and Northampton Streets in 1753.
-Local politicians would meet here to exchange news or to conduct meetings.
-Some important men who stayed here included John Adams of Mass., William Ellery of R. I., and William Whipple of N. H., all signers of the Declaration of Independence, as well as George Taylor, signer, who owned the tavern for a period of time.
+This stone tavern was built in 1753 by Jacob Bachmann and his wife at the corner of Fermor (now Second) and Northampton Streets.
+Local politicians met here to exchange news or to conduct meetings.
+Some important men who stayed here included John Adams of Massachusetts, William Ellery of Rhode Island, and William Whipple of New Hampshire, all signers of the Declaration of Independence, as well as Pennsylvania signer George Taylor, who owned the tavern for a period of time.

-For information on dinner theatre events at the Bachmann Publick House and how you can become involved with the Bachmann Players, check the link below:
+For information about dinner theater events at the 1753 Bachmann Publick House and how you can become involved with the Bachmann Players, check the link below: